-The use of curved corners and cantilevered shades gives the buildings a modern, pleasing appearance that is unique to Tiong Bahru.
+The use of curved corners and cantilevered shades gives the buildings a modern, pleasing appearance.
 Try spotting the elements of the Streamline Moderne style in the buildings of Tiong Bahru as you walk around.

 Blocks 81 and 82 along Tiong Poh Road were known to early residents as 'aeroplane flats' because they appeared, from a distance, like the wings of an airplane.